readthedocs/readthedocs.org/docs/terms-of-service.rst

     writing and distributing technical documentation.

 readthedocs.com ("Read the Docs for Business")
-    This website is a commercial hosted offering for hosting private documentation for corporate clients.
+    This Website is a commercial hosted offering for hosting private documentation for corporate clients.

 readthedocs.io, readthedocs-hosted.com, and other domains ("Documentation Sites")